VagelisKalimeris/PARALLEL_STTC/README.md

 5. triplets.csv: All the significant triplets, along with their STTC value and their percentile(position among the control group

+To delete any previously produced output files run:

+    ./delete_results

 ## **Parameters that you might want to change:**

 #### After any change to the source code, you must save the changed file and run the commands "make clean" and "make".